 Mia Lipsit is a future expat who just can't seem to quit New York.
 A seasoned traveler, she has witnessed Blue-footed Boobies doing their mating dance in the Galapagos, bribed her way onto a locals-only bus in Cuba, sang Joni Mitchell to a group of drunk teachers and village mucky-mucks in middle-of-nowhere Vietnam, and gotten herself stranded overnight on an island in the middle of Lake Titicaca.
 Though Mia usually tells her travel stories on her blog, miandering.com, confining her live storytelling to teenage diary readings at Cringe and Mortified that still make Rick Springfield's ears burn, she is excited to be making her debut on the Story Collider stage.
 When she’s not spinning yarns, you can usually find her knitting them into scarves.

-Esther is a London transplant, who, 15 years ago, fell in love with living in New York.
+Esther Stone is a London transplant, who, 15 years ago, fell in love with living in New York.
 Switching continents sparked a career change from IT to TV.
 Now, she is a producer with a wide range of credits including a documentary, The Brain, the American Princess competition show and the ever-popular wedding staple – Say Yes to the Dress.
-Her work has brought her into contact with Royalty, neuroscientists, psychopaths and lots of white dresses.
+Her work has brought her into contact with royalty, neuroscientists, psychopaths and lots of white dresses.